-Certifications, Specialized Training, & Competencies
+Certifications, Specialized Training, & BSN Competencies

 The certifications below represent a broad range of training that supports my commitment to safe, evidence-based patient care and continued professional growth as a nurse.